dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.10/dev.md

 Existing libraries such as Grape.js or react-page are great for a working out-of-the-box page editor solution.
 However, as soon as you need to customise the look and feel of the page editor itself, you will find yourself hacking in the library's code.

-## Introducing PageZilla
+## Introducing Craft.js
-PageZilla is a React framework to build any type of page editor.
-Instead of providing a working page editor implementation with a user interface, PageZilla provides an abstraction for you to implement your own page editor upon.
+Craft.js is a React framework to build any type of page editor.
+Instead of providing a working page editor implementation with a user interface, Craft.js provides an abstraction for you to implement your own page editor upon.
 It comes backed-in with an extensible drag-n-drop system which handles the way React elements should be rendered/updated, and a cohesive API to interact with the editor which you can additionally implement your own features on top of.

 ### TL;DR
 - Design your own user interface for your page editor
 - Write React components that end-user could edit
 - Govern drag-and-drop conditions for your components
 - Control how your components should be edited.
-From simple text fields to content editables and drag to resize; if you can do it in React, then you can do it with PageZilla.
+From simple text fields to content editables and drag to resize; if you can do it in React, then you can do it with Craft.js.

 ## Editable React Components